Michael Levy, Baron Levy: Philanthropy

 Levy was involved in fundraising from his early life and from the late 1960s for many causes, including Jewish and Israeli causes.
-For this he showed a special adeptness, raising, between 1988 and 1994, £60m for Jewish Care, an amalgam of several Jewish charitable organisations, of which he is now President.
+For this he showed a special adeptness, raising, between 1988 and 1994, £60 million for Jewish Care, an amalgam of several Jewish charitable organisations, of which he is now President.
 Simon Morris, Former Chief Executive of Jewish Care, said of Levy that, when it comes to fundraising, "there's no one better in the country."
 Levy has been described as the number one fundraiser in the country, and he has raised hundreds of millions of pounds for charitable causes over the years.

-He is Life President of Jewish Care, and the President of Jewish Free School (JFS), Jewish Lads' and Girls' Brigade (JLGB), Etz Chaim Jewish Primary School, Mathilda Marks-Kennedy Jewish Primary School (MMK), Barnet & Southgate Colleges and Sense & Sense International and the Honorary President of UJIA and the former President of Volunteering Matters and the Specialist Schools and Academies Trust.
+He is Life President of Jewish Care, and the President of Jewish Free School (JFS), Jewish Lads' and Girls' Brigade (JLGB), Etz Chaim Jewish Primary School, Mathilda Marks-Kennedy Jewish Primary School (MMK), Barnet & Southgate Colleges and former President of Sense & Sense International and the former President of Volunteering Matters and the Specialist Schools and Academies Trust.

 He was a Member of the Advisory Council of Step Up to Serve Campaign (2013-2020), Chair of the Policy Network Foundation, a policy think tank and a former member of the Board of Directors of the International Peace Institute, IPI (2014-2019).